Aifaz22/Foot-commerce/README.md

 ### Work in progress
 ###### todo: Final touch-up and beautification
-Primarily for football player transfers and other football related ownerships Used Django framework and SQLite as the database
+Primarily for football player transfers and other football related ownerships Used Django framework (models and forms primarily) and SQLite as the database

-Features:
+###Features:
 - login/logout/create account
 - admin control
 - create a listing